 In October 2021, Tata Sons won the bid to acquire state-run Air India by offering Rs.
 18,000 crore (US$ 2.4 billion) to acquire 100% of shares.

-The Government has set a target to operationalize 1,000 UDAN routes and to revive/develop 100 unserved & underserved airports/heliports/water aerodromes (including 68 aerodromes) by 2024.
+The Government set a target to operationalize 1,000 UDAN routes and to revive/develop 100 unserved & underserved airports/heliports/water aerodromes (including 68 aerodromes) by 2024.

 The AAI has announced a few developments in Indian Airports - construction of a new airport on a greenfield site in Hollongi (Arunachal Pradesh) by November 2022, new integrated passenger terminal building expansion of Tiruchirappalli & Pune Airport (March 2022), Guwahati International Airport (June 2022), Maharaja Bir Bikram Airport (Early 2021) and a major expansion of Surat Airport (December 2021).
-On May 08, 2021, AAI commenced commercial operations at Rupsi airport—Northeast India’s 15th airport and Assam’s 7th airport.
+On May 08, 2021, AAI commenced commercial operations at Rupsi Airport—Northeast India’s 15th airport and Assam’s 7th airport.

 The road ahead poses strong opportunities for the aviation sector.